1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 11. Step 11: Final walk-through and close

-This is the full home-selling process for a Maricopa, AZ homeowner using a traditional listing path with a licensed Realtor.
+This is the full home-selling process for a homeowner in Maricopa, AZ, using a traditional listing path with a licensed real estate agent.
 Each section is a distinct step with realistic time estimates and the work that happens.
 The process is sequential, but several steps overlap (for example, photo day commonly happens during prep).

 For the broader context on working with a listing agent, see the Maricopa listing agent page.
 For a faster sale through alternative paths (cash buyer, iBuyer), see the sell my house fast page.
 To start, call 520-838-8037.